EPA-approved Section 608 Certification is needed to service building air conditioning and refrigeration systems.

 8. Is R-134a flammable?

-No. A number of refrigerants other than R-134a have been listed by EPA as acceptable under its Significant New Alternatives Policy (SNAP) program, or are under SNAP review.
+No. A number of refrigerants other than R-134a have been listed by EPA as acceptable under its Significant New Alternatives Policy (SNAP) program or are under SNAP review.
 The SNAP program evaluates substitutes only for their effect on human health and the environment, and not for performance or durability.
-None of these refrigerants have been endorsed by the OEMs for use in vehicles, and few have had extensive testing in a wide range of vehicle models.
+None of these refrigerants have been endorsed by the original equipment manufacturers (OEMs) for use in vehicles, and few have had extensive testing in a wide range of vehicle models.

-While some manufacturers of alternatives may be marketing their products as “drop-ins,” keep in mind that because of the EPA regulations for different service fittings and labeling, there is no such thing as a refrigerant that can literally be dropped in on top of the existing R-12 in the system.
-Furthermore from a engineering stand point, none of the claimed refrigerants have demonstrated drop-in performance!
-For more information on the SNAP requirements and on which alternatives have been reviewed, accepted, or deemed unacceptable by EPA, call the EPA Ozone Protection Hotline at (800) 296-1996 and request a copy of “Choosing and Using Alternative Refrigerants in Motor Vehicle Air Conditioning.”
+Although some manufacturers of alternatives might be marketing their products as "drop-ins," because of the EPA regulations for different service fittings and labeling, there is no such thing as a refrigerant that can literally be dropped in on top of the existing R-12 in the system.
+Furthermore, from an engineering stand point, none of the claimed refrigerants have demonstrated drop-in performance.
+For more information on the SNAP requirements and on which alternatives have been reviewed, accepted, or deemed unacceptable by EPA, call the EPA Ozone Protection Hotline at (800) 296-1996 and request a copy of "Choosing and Using Alternative Refrigerants in Motor Vehicle Air Conditioning."

-10. What refrigerants are used now?
+10. Which refrigerants are used now?
 What is Freon?

 The text is correct, essentially always leak check before evacuating, but you are correct in that you also follow evacuation with charging.